 Tally Sheet We keep a large poster board at the cashier’s table for tracking the earnings of each family or individual.
 Based on the colored tags and the final negotiated price, we write the amount of each transaction.
 So if a person is buying, say, five things for $27—two from us for $5, one from family A for $10 and two from family B for $12—each family is credited with the exact amount.
 At the end of the day, we total what each family earned and divide the money—subtracting any fixed expenses, such as advertising.
 It never balances exactly, but we get close and everyone is happy.

-If you host a sale regularly, you’ll come up with your own systems and enjoy the process.
-For us, it’s a discipline to help rid us of clutter and unnecessary items.
+If you host a sale regularly, this Garage Sale Guide Article will help you come up with your own systems and enjoy the event.
+For us, it’s a discipline to help us get rid of clutter and unnecessary items.
 But the benefits of meeting neighbors, socializing with our selling buddies and helping others clear out their stuff are worth far more than the money we make.